The word midwife dates from the 14th century from the Old English mid, meaning with, and wif, meaning woman.

 Postpartum care is provided both in hospital during the short stay following the birth of the baby and also in the patient's primary health center setting in the weeks and months after birth.
 The midwives check on women's physical health, review their birth stories, assist with breastfeeding, provide emotional support, and initiate discussions about contraception.

-The midwives provide prescriptions and teaching regarding various forms of contraception including: oral contraceptives, Depo-Provera, condoms, diaphragms, IUDs, Nexplanon, spermicides, and introductory teaching about natural family planning.
+The midwives provide prescriptions and teaching regarding various forms of contraception including: oral contraceptives, Depo-Provera, condoms, diaphragms, IUDs, Nexplanon, spermicides, and teaching about natural family planning.